-DLIƏNEI

-Question Answer Marks Guidance

-1(h) Discuss whether or not the Haitian economy would benefit from fewer of its people working in Chile.
-Award up to 4 marks for why it might: wages may be low in Chile (1) work involves unskilled labour (1) employment may be rising in Haiti (1) the country could keep more of its skilled workers (1) larger labour force / more workers (1) higher total demand (1) increase GDP / increase economic growth / increase productive potential (1) increase living standards (1) increase exports (1) rise in the numbers employed in Haiti could increase tax revenue (1) may enable more spending on e.g. education (1) fewer parents may leave behind dependent relatives (1) reduce burden on the government (1) jobs could be found in other countries (1) Award up to 4 marks for why it might not: wages may be higher in Chile (1) fewer emigrant workers may send money home (1) living standards may be lower (1) lower spending (1) less money coming into the country (1) may increase a current account deficit (1) job opportunities may rise in Haiti , cost of unemployment may rise in Haiti , cost of unemployment rises in Haiti, cost of unemployment rises in Haiti, cost of unemployment rises to gain new skills may be reduced (1) these skills could be brought back into the country (1) 6 For an approach which discusses whether or not the Haitian economy benefits from its people working in Chile, award a maximum of 3 marks.
+DLISTILI Question Answer Marks Guidance 1(h) Discuss whether or not the Haitian economy would benefit from fewer of its people working in Chile.
+Award up to 4 marks for why it might: • wages may be low in Chile (1) work involves unskilled labour (1) • employment may be rising in Haiti (1) the country could keep more of its skilled workers (1) • larger labour force / more workers (1) higher total demand (1) increase GDP / increase economic growth / increase productive potential (1) increase living standards (1) increase exports (1) • rise in the numbers employed in Haiti could increase tax revenue (1) may enable more spending on e.g. education (1) • fewer parents may leave behind dependent relatives (1) reduce burden on the government (1) • jobs could be found in other countries (1) 6 For an approach which discusses whether or not the Haitian economy benefits from its people working in Chile, award a maximum of 3 marks.
+Award up to 4 marks for why it might not: wages may be higher in Chile (1) fewer emigrant workers may send money home (1) living standards may be lower (1) lower spending (1) less money coming into the country (1) may increase a current account deficit (1) job opportunities may be higher in Chile (1) unemployment may rise in Haiti (1) if unemployment rises in Haiti, cost of unemployment benefits may rise (1) opportunity cost / higher taxation (1) opportunities to gain new skills may be reduced (1) these skills could be brought back into the country